 This exercise targets your shoulder muscles.
-To perform a scapular retraction, you will need a resistance band.
-Sit or stand up tall and loop the band around a door frame or table leg.
-Make sure the band is secure and you can pull on it without the structure holding it moving.
+To perform a scapular retraction, you’ll need a resistance band.
+Sit or stand tall and loop the band around a solid object like a door knob, sturdy table leg, or bedpost.
+Make sure the band is secure, and you can pull on it without the structure holding it moving out of place.

-After performing a few of these movements, you will notice how your posture is already more natural and improved!
+After performing a few of these movements, you’ll notice how your posture is already more natural and improved!

 5. Bird Dogs

 This stretching exercise is one that you do on the floor.
 Position yourself on your hands and knees about shoulder-width apart.
 For extra comfort, use a yoga mat or a softer surface so you don’t hurt your knees.

 Keep your head facing the ground in a neutral position and tighten your stomach muscles so your back straightens.
 Lift one leg behind you, so it’s level with your back.
 Lift the opposite arms in front of you, so it’s level with your body.
 Hold this position for five to ten seconds, keeping your back straight and your arm and leg stable.
 Alternate arms and legs and repeat for a few sets.

 You can also break this exercise up into pieces.
 You can extend your right leg straight, holding it there and lowering it down, and then lift your arm and do the same exercise.